noahgibbs/rails/guides/source/deploy_performance_tuning.md

 Choosing an Application Server
 ------------------------------

 An application server uses a particular concurrency method.
-For example Unicorn uses processes, Puma is hybrid process- and thread-based concurrency, Thin uses EventMachine and Falcon uses Ruby Fibers.
+For example Unicorn uses processes, Puma and Passenger are hybrid process- and thread-based concurrency, Thin uses EventMachine and Falcon uses Ruby Fibers.

 A full discussion of Ruby's concurrency methods is beyond the scope of this document.
 If you want to use a method other than processes or threads, you will need to use a different application server.
 Some features are only available with a specific server, such as Pitchfork's reforking.